This product is freeze dried. All water molecules have been removed.

 Expression of VPAC1 in rat amygdalaImmunohistochemical staining of immersion-fixed, free floating rat brain frozen sections using Anti-VPAC1 (VIPR1) (extracellular) Antibody (#AVR-001), (1:100).
 A. VPAC1 staining (red) is apparent in basolateral amygdala neurons (horizontal arrow).
 B. Cell nuclei in the same section are stained with DAPI (Blue).
 C. Merge of the two images.

-Indirect flow cytometry analysis of live intact Jurkat (human T cell leukemia cells) cell line:___ Cells + goat-anti-rabbit-DyLight-488.
+Cell surface detection of VPAC1 in live intact Jurkat (human T cell leukemia cells) cell line:___ Cells + goat-anti-rabbit-DyLight-488.

 ___ Cells + Anti-VPAC1 (VIPR1) (extracellular) Antibody (#AVR-001), (1:20) + goat-anti-rabbit-DyLight-488.The control antigen is not suitable for this application.